Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

     level 4: killing cybervators/citizens that may disrupt order (only 12 cybervators are at this level at one time)

-    Xenos however does the opposite and chooses cybervators that will hesitate to complete these missions whivh is why Minia and not Jax is selected to join the CyberOps.
+    Xenos however does the opposite and chooses cybervators that will hesitate to complete these missions which is why Minia and not Jax is selected to join the CyberOps.
   - Cyvolters